-The Lantern, Butler’s award-winning student produced newspaper, gives you the opportunity to work in all aspects of newspaper design and production.
-The Lantern is the largest circulating community college newspaper in Kansas with a readership of 3,000.
-It is known for its thorough coverage of campus and community news, thought-provoking op/ed page, and accuracy in reporting.
+The Lantern, Butler’s award-winning student-produced newspaper, gives you the opportunity to work in all aspects of newspaper design and production.
+The Lantern is the largest circulating community college newspaper in Kansas, with a readership of 3,000.
+The paper is known for its thorough coverage of campus and community news, thought-provoking op/ed page and accuracy in reporting.

-The adviser for the student newspaper acts as a "coach" for the students who make the decisions for the paper, including layout and design, newsworthiness of stories, column and editorial writing, and photography.
-You can also gain management experience by selling and designing ads, managing circulation, and staying within a budget.
-The reward for all this work is not only scholarship, but the pride of producing a well-received newspaper, transferable experience, and the possibility of a part-time paid position as leader on staff.
+The faculty adviser for the student newspaper acts as a "coach" for the students who make the decisions for the paper, including layout and design, newsworthiness of stories, photography, and column and editorial writing.
+You can also gain management experience by selling and designing ads, managing circulation and staying within a budget.
+The reward for all this work is not only scholarship but the pride of producing a well-received newspaper, transferable experience and the possibility of a part-time paid position as leader on staff.

 Activity scholarships, which cover tuition (equivalent to that paid by Kansas in-county residents) and books, are available each semester for The Lantern staff.
 You don’t need to be a Mass Communications major to be on staff or to apply for a scholarship.

-Members of The Lantern staff have claimed numerous awards for individual efforts as well as for the newspaper in general from the Kansas Associated Collegiate Press.
-After their work at Butler, staff members have moved on to the work force, professional publications, and four-year schools.
+Members of The Lantern staff have claimed numerous awards for individual and group efforts from the Kansas Associated Collegiate Press.
+After their work at Butler, staff members have moved on to professional publications and many have transferred to four-year colleges.